Generation Next: Rain Water Harvesting Workshop

 Features of H2S Strip Test Kit

 1. Ready-to-use: The water sample (20 ml) from the source can be directly placed into the glass bottle.
 The paper strip in the bottle is already coated with the Agar base, so no further preparation and sterilization of the glass bottle is required.
 The water sample does not need to be treated before placed into the sterilized glass bottle.
-The bacteria test can therefore be conducted directly at the water source (i.e. at the water sump).
+The bacteria test can therefore be conducted directly at the water source (i.e. at the water sump).2.
+Simplicity: The H2S strip test–kit is so simple to use that anyone can perform its water-quality test.
+For the reason it is most suited for rural locations where there is inadequate infrastructure and resource persons to conduct a thorough laboratory test.

 3. Economical: The H2S strip test–kit is very economical, as it does not require laboratory services and the materials for the test-kit are readily available and cost-effective.